3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 }
 ```

-Finally, when you are going to customize this theme, all you have to do is to *give the property a right value*.
+Finally, when you are going to customize this theme, all you have to do is to ***give the property a right value***.
 And due to that, you have to learn about how to do this.

 There are two kinds of values you may use in the OhmineDT:

-**SIZE**
+**SIZE:**

 CSS is providing many different units of size values, but here you might only use the below serval units to customize OhmintDT: